ImagineSocial/Imagine-iOS/README.md

 You can find the app in the AppStore: https://apps.apple.com/de/app/imagine/id1480679038 (Currently just in German, sorry)

 # The Network:
-Imagine tries to be a social and entertaining place.
+Imagine tries to be a social and entertaining place that encourages a change.
 A lot of open source and decentralized networks have tried it, so will we.
 We do not only focus on the serious parts, but try to find a responsible and fun way to get a new network.
 We are young and want an up-to-date network without the nasty side effects.
 We want to give something back and want to build it with the community.
 Its more fun and effective!

-You can find more informations about our ways of diminishing a bad mental state, fake news/populism and echochambers on our website: www.tiny.cc/JustImagine
+You can find more informations about our ways of diminishing a bad mental state, fake-news/populism and echochambers on our website: www.imagine.social

 # Features:
 - *Endless-Feed*: